 People group things together that are close together in space.
 They become a single perceived object.

-In web design, you need to make sure things that do NOT go together, are not perceived as one.
+With effective web design, you need to make sure things that do NOT go together, are not perceived as one.
 Similarly, you want to group certain design elements together (navigation menu, footer etc) to communicate that they form a whole.

 Craigslist uses this law to make it easy to understand which sub-categories fall under “for sale”: